timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

             - Early partnering and preparation with my peer HR/CHR to create and demonstrate unified and collaborative officiating.
-            - Communication with teams and host leagues to ensure I prepare accurate IGRF documents.
+            - Communication with teams and host leagues to ensure I have the data necessary to prepare accurate IGRF(s).
+            - Accurate pre-game IGRF preparation and post-game stats book publication (for internal league consumption).
             - Maximizing opportunities for other officials by assigning them to all available roster positions instead of assigning myself a second position.
-            - Demonstrating understanding of and skill experience with the responsibilities and procedures associated with each NSO position, which allows me to support to any member of my crew who may need help.
+            - Demonstrating and understanding of and experience with the responsibilities and procedures associated with each NSO position, which allows me to support to any member of my crew who may need help.
             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.
+            - Supporting officials who are developing experience with CHR/HR roles by acting as a safety net if they need assistance.
-            - Having the backs of my peer officials so they can do their jobs without concern that they have to deal with elevated or frustrated players and coaches directly.
+            - Having the backs of my peer officials so they can do their jobs without concern that they might have to deal with elevated or frustrated players and coaches directly.
                 - I want and seek the responsibility of deescalating and resolving conflict between teams and officials so my peers can work in an environment where they feel safe.

         === "My Areas for Growth :material-cursor-default-click:"

             - At this stage of my development, I have very limited experience in the role.
-            - TODO
+                - Even though I have access to a high volume of roller derby games, HNSO roles are often assigned to officials with vastly more experience than me.
+                - I intend to seek opportunities to serve in CHNSO/HNSO roles outside of my home league and at tournaments that specifically seek officials who want to develop experience in new roles, including RollerCon.
+            - Although I've worked with the WFTDA and JRDA IGRF and stats book forms regularly, I do not have experience with the game sanctioning or stats book submission processes.

     ??? stopwatch "JT-Specific :material-cursor-default-click:"

         === "My Strengths :material-cursor-default-click:"

-            - Verbal cues that are deliberate and audible, even in venues where acoustics may present challenges.
+            - Deliberate and audible verbal cues, even in venues where acoustics may present challenges.
             - Deliberate and clear visual cues/hand signals.
             - Precision timing alignment between my verbal/visual cues and the scoreboard clocks.
             - Intently monitoring team benches between jams to respond to requests for timeouts or ORs immediately.